theodson/settler/build.md

 # Laravel/Homestead on VMWare
-How the generate Larvel/Homestead for VMWare.
+How the build a Larvel/Homestead VM for for VMWare + Extend features.

-- This is for Homestead 14 and Settler 13 - Ubuntu 20.
 - The target virtualisation platform is VMWare.
 - Discover how best to extend build whilst maintaining vagrant/homestead compatibility.